tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 they traditionally use by default the DNS resolver that is provisioned by the local router, or by a tunneling server such as a VPN.

-However, privacy-sensitive client hosts often would prefer to use a encrypted DNS service other than the one locally provisioned in order to prevent interception or modification by untrusted parties along the network path and centralized profiling by a single local resolver.
+However, privacy-sensitive client hosts often would prefer to use an encrypted DNS service other than the one locally provisioned in order to prevent interception or modification by adversaries along the network path and centralized profiling by a single local resolver.
 Protocols that can improve the privacy stance of a client when using DNS or creating TLS connections include DNS-over-TLS {{!RFC7858}}, DNS-over-HTTPS {{!RFC8484}}, and encrypted Server Name Indication (ESNI) {{!I-D.ietf-tls-esni}}.